 The reason and circumstances surrounding why Cage wasn’t able to secure the role of "The Ram" has an interesting backstory, as told by Evan.

 "The director tells me one day that we’re going to go pick up Nicolas Cage, and we met him in the basement of the Hammerstein Ballroom where they were having a Ring of Honor show.
 It was my job to show him around and introduce him to everybody."

 Nicolas Cage, who Evan says is a "super nice, down to earth guy," didn’t know what he was walking into, and when he saw ROH, he thought it was real, thinking it was something like UFC!

 Evan remembers, "It was a great night of wrestling.
 Nigel McGuiness, Bryan Danielson…"

 After all this, the crew had a meeting, and it was determined that Nicolas Cage looked too healthy for the role.
 At the time, he was in his early-to-mid-40s and in good physical shape, and that’s when it was agreed that Mickey Rourke would be a better fit for the role.

 "[Director Darren Aronofsky] actually went with the less marketable actor because he wanted to create the movie that he envisioned, and he stuck to his guns and much respect.
 A different director would have gone for the money!"

-Nicolas Cage, when speaking with Access Hollywood, gave his reasoning for why he didn’t end up with the role.
-“I wasn’t quote ‘dropped’ from the movie.
-I resigned because I didn’t think I had enough time to achieve the look of the wrestler who was on steroids, which I would never do.”
+When speaking with Access Hollywood, Nicolas Cage gave his reasoning for why he didn’t end up with the role.
+"I wasn’t quote ‘dropped’ from the movie.
+I resigned because I didn’t think I had enough time to achieve the look of the wrestler who was on steroids, which I would never do."